Dnhatsave/meuTaku/README.md

 # TODO

-* Create a REST API;
+* Create a mobile version for android and ios using flutter
-* Show a budget history for each month;
+* Show a budget history and display grapical reports for each month;
-* Display a graphical reports for each month
-* Better management suggestions for the coming months
+* Better management suggestions for the coming months for register users

 # Authors
 * Dércio Nhatsave